Watchdog says Comey wasn't biased, reveals FBI agent's anti-Trump text

 First, she directed the FBI to call the probe a "matter" rather than a criminal investigation.
 Second, she met with Clinton's husband, former President Bill Clinton, when he climbed aboard her plane on an Arizona tarmac in June 2016.
 Comey has said the appearance of a cozy relationship between Lynch and the Clintons motivated his decision to independently announce the investigation was closed.

-Horowitz said Lynch made an "error in judgement" by not ending the conversation with Bill Clinton sooner but found no evidence that they discussed the email investigation.
+Horowitz said Lynch made an "error in judgment" by not ending the conversation with Bill Clinton sooner but found no evidence that they discussed the email investigation.

 Trump has accused the Justice Department and FBI of being part of a "deep state" conspiracy to help Clinton and hurt his chances of winning the election.
 He, along with Republicans in Congress, have called for a special counsel to investigate the Justice Department and FBI for political bias and corruption.